-We recommend that anyone wishing to use material in Archives, Heritage and Photography contacts us in advance of their visit, to check that the material they wish to see is available.
+Anyone wishing to use material in Archives, Heritage and Photography will need to contact us in advance of their visit, to check that the material they wish to see is available.
 Space in our reading rooms is limited, and retrieval of items from our secure strong rooms takes some time, so booking in advance can ensure you make the most of your visit to the Library.
-Please e-mail firstname.lastname@example.org giving details of exactly what you would like to see and when you would like to visit the library.
+Please e-mail email@example.com giving details of exactly what you would like to see and when you would like to visit the library.

 If you wish to view original documents, you will need to have a County Archives Research Network (CARN) ticket.
 You can use a CARN ticket that has been issued by another record office.
 If you do not have one already, you will need to bring with you forms of identification that include your name, address and signature.
 In addition, use of some resources in Archives, Heritage and Photography require you to be a member of the Library of Birmingham.
 If you are not already a member, we can issue you with a card when you come to the Library.

 The Wolfson Centre for Archival Research opening hours are as follows: Monday, Tuesday, Wednesday and Friday 10am - 5pm, Thursday 10am - 8pm and Saturday 10am - 4pm

 Examples of items from our collections are available on the Library website: libraryofbirmingham.com.
 However, this is only a very small selection of the millions of items we hold.
 More in-depth information can be found on our catalogue, which is available online at calmview.birmingham.gov.uk.